 All of our events have been tried and tested by ourselves so we know how good they really are.
 This also means we can talk to you and advise you from our own experience.
 We aim to provide an excellent service at an affordable and competitive price without compromising on quality.
-The same member of our team will deal with your booking from start to finish and will be available to answer any questions you might have and support you in the build up to your trip.
+The same member of our team will deal with your booking from start to finish and will be available to answer any questions you might have and support you in the build-up to your trip.

 Where our events and treks use local porters and guides we ensure they are paid and treated fairly.
 We value the time and effort our local teams put in and they are an integral part of the Mountaineerin team.
 Their welfare is our top priority.

-- 11 nights teahouse accommodation
+- 11 nights stay in a local Nepalese teahouse accommodation

 - All airport transfers

-- Porters and guides salaries
+- All the Porters and guides salaries

 - All meals whilst trekking (breakfast, lunch, dinner and hot drinks)

-- All Sherpa staff insurance including porters
+- All Sherpa staff insurance, including porters

 - First Aid bag including Oxygen and Gamow Bag (Portable Altitude Chamber)

-- UK mountain leader
+- An experienced and professional UK mountain leader

-- Gift from our Sherpa partners
+- A gift from our Sherpa partners

 - 2 Day, 1 night UK based training weekend